wavejs/wavejs.github.io/README.md

 **source**

+It's default branch of this repo.
 Gatsby's source is here. layouts, pages, templates, sass and others.

 **posts**

 Posting contents is here.
 All posts have to written by markdown.
+You can write markdown file in pages folder.

 **master**